-I hope you enjoy the process of reflection and writing which this Journal asks of you.
+I hope you enjoy the process of reflection and writing that this Journal asks of you.
 For some of your colleagues, it has become a lifelong project to improve their ability to negotiate and get "good outcomes" for themselves in life.
 Perhaps it can become that for you, as well.

-Class 1 (9/5)Introduction and Course OverviewIn Class:What is this course about?Negotiate Case 1.Negotiate Case 1.Readings:Begin to read Getting to Yes.Assignment:Hand out Case 2 (to be completed before next class)
+Class 1 (8/27) Introduction and Course Overview In Class: What is this course about?
+Negotiate Case 1.
+Readings: Begin to read Getting to Yes.
+Assignment: Hand out Case 2 (to be completed before next class)

-Class 2 (9/12) Distributive Bargaining

-In Class: Discuss Case 2 (hand in result sheets) In class lecture on BATNA Readings: Getting to Yes, Chapters 1, 2 and 6.
-Assignment: Hand out Case 3

-(To be completed before next class)
+Class 2 (9/3) Distributive Bargaining In Class: Discuss Case 2 (hand in result sheets) Readings: Getting to Yes, Beginning through Chapter 5.
+Assignment: Hand out Case 3 (To be completed before next class)